 - EASY INSTALLATION: This elongated bidet toilet seat measures 20.
 03” x...

-- WARM WATER WITHOUT ELECTRICITY: For a warm water wash, use the included...
+- WARM WATER WITHOUT ELECTRICITY: For the optional warm water features, use...

 - VERSATILE STYLE: This bidet fits elongated toilets and looks great in any...